-Pool enclosures can be a great design feature to keep your pool safe and add some neat aesthetic to wherever you place your swimming pool.
+Pool enclosures can be a great design feature to keep your pool safe and add some neat aesthetics wherever you place your swimming pool.

-What some pool owners don’t know is how many regulations there are on pool enclosures.
-A lot of local cities and municipalities require fencing around residential pools, and a pool fence is just a good idea to have around anyways for safety.
-Full enclosures can make your pool area even safer though.
+Some pool owners don’t know how many regulations there are on pool enclosures.
+Many local cities and municipalities require fencing around residential pools, and a pool fence is just a good idea to have around anyways for safety.
+Complete enclosures can make your pool area even safer, though.

-Here’s everything you need to know about pool enclosures, including all the different types, regulations, costs, and a whole lot more.
+Here’s everything you need to know about pool enclosures, including all the different types, regulations, costs, and much more.
 Let’s get into it.